speedkevin/Javascript_Projects/README.md

 # Javascript Work

-There are totally 9 Javascript work I wrote, as you can see below.
+There are total 9 Javascript work I wrote by myself, as you can see below.

 Please open index.html to see expected result.